nilsontcarroll/just-the-docs-site/index.md

 <br><br><br>

-# Quoated from 'just the docs' documentation
+# Quoted from 'just the docs' documentation

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.